Studies

 2. Civey: Survey of 5,000 people in Germany, consumers and advertisers in August 2021.

-4. Consumer Service Bavaria.
+4. Consumer Service Bavaria

-The WWF recommends looking for the FSC seal, for example, when buying wood and paper products.9
+WWF recommends looking for the FSC seal, for example, when buying wood and paper products.9

-1. Source/calculation: bvdm
+1. Source/calculation: BVDM

 3. Source: The Paper Industry